covidmap/app/README.md

-dev                            Build the app, start it up, and auto-reload with changes. distclean                      Clean ephemeral targets and dependencies. forceclean                     DANGEROUS: Wipe all local changes and force-reset codebase. help                           Show this help text. image                          Build a container image for the app, locally. push                           Build and publish a container image for the app, tagged with the current source tree hash.
+dev                            Build the app, start it up, and auto-reload with changes. distclean                      Clean ephemeral targets and dependencies. forceclean                     DANGEROUS: Wipe all local changes and force-reset codebase. gateway                        Build and push the gateway (Envoy) container image. help                           Show this help text. image                          Build a container image for the app, locally. push                           Build and publish a container image for the app, tagged with the current source tree hash.